elixir-europe/infectious-diseases-toolkit/showcase/korogenoest.md

 ## Alternative text for Galaxy ENA uploader.
 Galaxy ENA uploader takes raw reads as fastq files and metadata spreadsheet as an input.
 Then human reads are removed from the sequence data and the raw sequences gets uploaded to ENA along with the accompanying metadata.
 After variation analysis and consensus sequence workflow execution also consensus sequences get uploaded to ENA.

+{% include image.html file="/recommended_dataflow.png" caption="An overview of SARS-CoV-2 raw reads and metadata upload steps to ENA enabled by Galaxy." alt="Galaxy ENA uploader takes raw reads as fastq files and metadata spreadsheet as an input.
+Then human reads are removed from the sequence data and the raw sequences gets uploaded to ENA along with the accompanying metadata.
+After variation analysis and consensus sequence workflow execution also consensus sequences get uploaded to ENA.
+" %}
 ## Figure caption for Galaxy ENA uploader.
 An overview of SARS-CoV-2 raw reads and metadata upload steps to ENA enabled by Galaxy.